How GPS Tracking Is Improving College Campus Safety

 Real-time tracking systems also offer a number of advantageous features that can help campus police improve internal operations as well as enhance overall security efforts.
 By equipping campus security vehicles with live tracking technology, college police will be able to view a public tracking interface (PTI) that will allow every officer working to know exactly where another officer is located on school grounds.
 In the event of an emergency, outside police agencies would also have the ability to access geo-locational data via the public tracking interface that can help in a variety of security applications.

-When a student leaves for college they should only be focused on getting a higher education and learning the skills necessary to achieve their long term employment goals.
-Safety and security should not be a primary concern, but until crime can be completely eliminated, parents, educators and police officers will need to do whatever is needed to enhance personal safety on every college campus.
+When a student leaves for college they should only be focused on getting a higher education and learning the skills necessary to achieve their long-term employment goals.
+Safety and security should not be a primary concern, but until crime can be completely eliminated, parents, educators, and police officers will need to do whatever is needed to enhance personal safety on every college campus.
 Thankfully, personal GPS tracking systems and other tools will help in the effort.

-Ryan is a freelance writer who is passionate about technology, music, photography, and decentralized finance.
+Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.